Glossary of Riemannian and metric geometry: I

-Injectivity radius The injectivity radius at a point p of a Riemannian manifold is the largest radius for which the exponential map at p is a diffeomorphism.
+Injectivity radius The injectivity radius at a point p of a Riemannian manifold is the supremum of radii for which the exponential map at p is a diffeomorphism.
 The injectivity radius of a Riemannian manifold is the infimum of the injectivity radii at all points.
 See also cut locus.

 For complete manifolds, if the injectivity radius at p is a finite number r, then either there is a geodesic of length 2r which starts and ends at p or there is a point q conjugate to p (see conjugate point above) and on the distance r from p.
 For a closed Riemannian manifold the injectivity radius is either half the minimal length of a closed geodesic or the minimal distance between conjugate points on a geodesic.

 Infranilmanifold Given a simply connected nilpotent Lie group N acting on itself by left multiplication and a finite group of automorphisms F of N one can define an action of the semidirect product $N \rtimes F$ on N. An orbit space of N by a discrete subgroup of $N \rtimes F$ which acts freely on N is called an infranilmanifold.
 An infranilmanifold is finitely covered by a nilmanifold.

+Isometric embedding is an embedding preserving the Riemannian metric.

-Isometry is a map which preserves distances.
+Isometry is a surjective map which preserves distances.

+Isoperimetric function of a metric space $X$ measures "how efficiently rectifiable loops are coarsely contractible with respect to their length".
+For the Cayley 2-complex of a finite presentation, they are equivalent to the Dehn function of the group presentation.
+They are invariant under quasi-isometries.